thangngo-agilityio/envato-market/landing-page/src/pages/terms-conditions.md

 1. The Service Provider makes the content of the Terms of Use available before registration and sends the content of the Terms of Use in a link by e-mail.
 The Terms of Use may also be presented in another way, at the individual request of a person in case of problems with displaying or reading the Terms of Use.
 In order to do so, please contact the technical support department.
 2. In matters not regulated under these Terms of Use, the provisions of generally applicable law shall apply, in particular the Polish Civil Code of 23 April 1964 and the Act on consumer rights of 30 May 2014.
 3. Polish law shall apply to all disputes arising under these Terms of Use and the concluded Agreement.
 The court having jurisdiction to hear disputes shall be the court having jurisdiction over the seat of the Service Provider, unless the provision of generally applicable law reserves the exclusive jurisdiction of another court.
 The competent court for disputes to which the Consumer is a party shall be the Consumer's place of residence.
-4. The Terms of Use are effective from 01 December 2020.
+4. The Terms of Use are effective from Mar,2024.
 5. The rights granted to Account Holders who are sole proprietors and perform legal transactions through the Platform for non-professional purposes shall enter into force on 1 January 2021.

 ### **§ 15**